jerikson/auth-node-express/README_AUTH.md

 JWT Token ---> Client (Authenication)

 ## Goal / Use Cases:
+### Local Authentication:

 [1.1 Client creates an account using local-auth.
 During signin client receives JWT.]
 [1.2.
 Client wants to sign in using existing local-auth account.
 Client exchanges email/password for JWT]
 [1.3.
 Client wants to create new account using Google (OAuth).]

+### Google Authentication:
 [2.1.
 Client wants to create new account using Google (OAuth)]
 [2.2.
 Client gets a hold of accessToken and send it to server]
 [2.3.
 Server notices that this account does not exist yet, creates it, signs a new token and returns JWT to client.]

-[3.1.
+[2.4.
 Client wants to log in using Google account(OAuth)]
-[3.2.
+[2.5.
 Client gets a hold of accessToken and sends it to server.]
+[2.6.
+Server notices that this account already exists in DB, signs a new token and returns JWT to client.]

+### Facebook Authentication:
+[3.1.
+Client wants to create a new account using Facebook (Oauth)]
+[3.2 Client gets a hold of accessToken and send it to server]
 [3.3.
+Server notices that this account does not exist yet, creates it, signs a new token and returns JWT to client.]

+[4.1.
+Client wants to log in using Facebook account (OAuth)]
+[5.2.
+Client gets a hold of accessToken and send it to server]
+[6.3.
 Server notices that this account already exists in DB, signs a new token and returns JWT to client.]

 Client ---> "Protected Resource"
 (Client uses JWT to access protected resource)